spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 In the next part, we'll explore the different cloud native tooling that helps achieve the scalability and performance principles of production ready microservices.

-## Different blog

-There is an increasing trend of moving common networking, observability and fault tolernence concerns out of application code and into different cloud-native tooling so that developers are free to focus on implementing business logic which directly correlates with increased profits 💰📈.

 <!-- Links  -->